bitcoindevkit/bitcoindevkit.org/docs/features/bdk-python.md

-# bdk-kotlin `0.3.0`
+# bdk-python `0.0.5`
-Bdk-kotlin is one of the language bindings libraries derived from the bitcoindevkit.
+[Bdk-python](https://github.com/bitcoindevkit/bdk-python) is one of the language bindings libraries derived from the bitcoindevkit.
 It exposes a subset of the API of the bitcoindevkit.
-Below are high-level explanations of what you can do with the library as of version `0.3.0`.
+Below are high-level explanations of what you can do with the library as of version `0.0.5`.

 ### Keys
 - Generate a BIP32 Root Key, with or without a passphrase, choosing from 12, 15, 18, 21, or 24 words.